sabiwara/aja/README.md

 Aja is still pretty early stage and the high-level organisation is still in flux.
 Expect some breaking changes until it reaches maturity.

-However, many of its APIs are based on the standard library and should therefore remain fairly stable.
+However, most of its APIs are based on the standard library and should therefore remain fairly stable.

 Besides, Aja is tested quite thoroughly both with unit tests and property-based testing (especially for data structures).